IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 Connecting the hob to the mains power supply

-The power supply should be connected in compliance with the relevant standard, or a single-pole circuit breaker.
+The power supply should be connected in compliance with the relevant standard, or through a single-pole circuit breaker.

-The appliance has a large power rating and must be connected to electricity by a Qualified Electrician.
+The appliance has a large power rating and must be connected to electricity by a qualified electrician.

 1. If the cable is damaged or needs replacing, this should be done by an after-sales technician using the proper tools, so as to avoid any accidents.

-2. If the appliance is being connected directly to the mains supply, an omni polar circuit breaker must be installed with a minimum gap of 3mm between the contacts.
+2. If the appliance is being connected directly to the mains supply, an omnipolar circuit breaker must be installed with a minimum gap of 3mm between the contacts.

 3. The installer must ensure that the correct electrical connection has been made and that it complies with safety regulations.